 However, performance gains have leveled off for a variety of reasons, including the complex recording conditions embodied in these massive data sets.
 Using more data to train the models improves the estimation of individual parameters but it is not usually translated to overall better performance since the model itself is fixed.
 Nonparametric non-Bayesian approaches have been also used (e.g. decision trees) but it has been shown (Breiman et al., 1984; Bramer, 2007) that they are prone to the overfitting of the training data.
 It is also difficult to control the complexity of these models in a rigorous manner.
 A number of ad hoc algorithms (e.g. pruning in decision trees) have been used instead (Bramer, 2007).

 Nonparametric Bayesian approaches make it possible to learn the model structure (and the degree of the complexity) from the data without the risk of over-fitting the model to the observations by biasing the model toward simpler structures.
 With the availability of big data resources (e.g. online videos at sites such as YouTube) these models becomes even more important since they can use the data more efficiently.
 Like all Bayesian approaches, nonparametric Bayesian approaches use Bayes Rule to combine the prior distributions with the observations (e.g. likelihoods) to estimate the posterior distribution for the models.
 This posterior implicitly contains the structure we have learned from the data.
 Depending on how we define the prior distribution we can define an unlimited number of nonparametric Bayesian models.
-In this dissertation we are interested in a very specific type of prior based on the Dirichlet Process, and therefore we restrict our discussion to this form of prior.
+In this proposal we are interested in a very specific type of prior based on the Dirichlet Process, and therefore we restrict our discussion to this form of prior.

 Mixture models are a very popular basic building block in many machine learning applications and also provide a framework for more complex models.
 For example, mixture models are used extensively in HMMs.
 A Dirichlet distribution is a parametric prior used frequently in Bayesian approaches involving mixture models.
 In this chapter we will review the Dirichlet distribution and its application in Bayesian modeling, including the use of mixture distributions.
 We then will introduce a nonparametric counterpart in which we replace the Dirichlet distribution with a Dirichlet Process (DP).
 Dirichlet processes, historically, are among the first priors used in nonparametric Bayesian modeling (Teh, 2010).
 Beside their applications in mixture modeling problems they also have been used as a building block for many other nonparametric models including the Hierarchical Dirichlet Process (HDP) (Teh & Jordan, 2010) and the infinite HMM (iHMMs) (Beal, 2002) which are also known as HDP-HMMs (Teh et al., 2006; Fox et al., 2011).
-These form the basis for the work presented in this dissertation.
+These form the basis for the work presented in this proposal.

 The Dirichlet Distribution